bluebanquise/bluebanquise/roles/core/nic_nmcli/readme.rst

 However, in some cases, users might need to force some updates (for example if you wish to set routes on the main interface, etc).

-To achieve that, two variables are at disposal:
+To achieve that, few variables are at disposal:

 * ``nic_nmcli_reload_connections``: this variable will trigger a handler that will ask NetworkManager to reload its configuration.
-* ``nic_nmcli_force_nic_restart``: this variable will trigger a a task that will manually down and up interfaces.
+* ``nic_nmcli_force_nic_restart``: this variable will trigger a task that will manually down and up interfaces.
 To be used with care.
+* ``nic_nmcli_reboot``: this variable will trigger a reboot if any nic configuration changed.
+To be used with care.

 Changelog
 ^^^^^^^^^

+* 1.5.2: Add reboot capability, needed on some system.
+Benoit Leveugle <benoit.leveugle@gmail.com>
 * 1.5.1: Add missing register of nic_nmcli_apply variable.
 Giacomo Mc Evoy <gino.mcevoy@gmail.com>
 * 1.5.0: Add ip4_manual entry.
 Benoit Leveugle <benoit.leveugle@gmail.com>
 * 1.4.1: Adapt role to handle multiple distributions.
 Benoit Leveugle <benoit.leveugle@gmail.com>